Member Networks

 Development Network*

-This Network discusses best practices in fundraising, donor relations, database issues and other related topics as determined most useful by its members.
+This network discusses best practices in fundraising, donor relations, database issues, and other related topics, as determined to be most useful by its members.

-Members of this network include executive managers listed as executive directors, presidents, CEOs or similar titles.
+Members of the various Executive & Managing Directors networks include executive & managing directors, presidents, CEOs, or similar titles.
 Network members discuss topics such as: union labor relations; effective management of supply and demand of their product; artistic ownership, rights, and royalties; fundraising strategies and trends; real estate management; and individual experiences in managing their respective company’s operations.
-Other topics are welcome as determined most useful by its members.
+These Networks are divided by operating budget, with each budget tier discussing specific topics aligned with its budget constraints and operational levels.
+Other topics are welcome, as determined to be most useful by its members.

 Marketing Network*

-This Network discusses trends in marketing technology, social media, ticket sales, best practices and other related topics as determined most useful by its members.
+This network discusses trends in marketing technology, social media, ticket sales, best practices, and other related topics, as determined to be most useful by its members.

 Presenters Network*

-Members of this network act as dance presenters at festivals, colleges, theaters, auditoriums and venues across the United States.
-This Network exists to provide a forum for peer-to-peer exchanges in issues affecting the touring and presenting of dance, as well as dialogue about issues affecting the broader dance community like innovative ways to be in community and present dance.
-Other topics are welcome as determined most useful by its members.
+Members of this network act as dance presenters at festivals, colleges, theaters, auditoriums, and venues across the United States.
+This Network exists to provide a forum for peer-to-peer exchanges on issues affecting the touring and presenting of dance, as well as dialogue about broader issues affecting the dance community, such as innovative ways to be in community and present dance.
+Other topics are welcome, as determined to be most useful by its members.

 Production Network*

-Members of this group discuss trends in technology, designs and other production-related topics as determined most useful by its members.
+Members of this group discuss trends in technology, design, and other production-related topics, as determined to be most useful by the group.

-This Network includes those that work in academies, pre-professional programs and more.
-The network meets regularly to discuss best practices around policies, handbooks, shifting pedagogies, mental health awareness, trends in language and other related topics as determined most useful by its members.
+This network includes those who work in academies, pre-professional programs, and more.
+The network meets regularly to discuss best practices in policies, handbooks, shifting pedagogies, mental health awareness, language trends, and other topics deemed most useful by its members.

 Service Organizations Network*

-This Network, composed of administrators and artists whose primary focus is providing services to the dance ecosystem.
-The Service Organizations network offers opportunities to share best practices and programs, address challenges, create joint programming, garner vital information from specially invited experts, and to connect with colleagues from across the country.
+This network is composed of administrators and artists whose primary focus is on providing services to the dance ecosystem.
+The Service Organizations Network offers opportunities to share best practices and programs, address challenges, create joint programming, garner vital information from specially invited experts, and connect with colleagues from across the country.

-To get connected to your Dance/USA Network, please contact Dance/USA’s Membership Team with “Dance/USA Network” in the subject line.
+To get connected to your Dance/USA Member Network, please contact Dance/USA’s Membership Team with “Dance/USA Member Network” in the subject line.